AREmondev/kahf_devlinks/README.md

 - React DnD: Drag and drop for React
 - Axios: Promise-based HTTP client for making API requests
 - NextAuth: Authentication for Next.js
-- [Add any other major dependencies you're using]

 ## Setup Instructions